 Your muscles also need to restore the glycogen they have burned through your anaerobic exercise, so make sure you’re getting the right levels of carbs in your diet too.
 Healthy carbs like brown rice and pasta are a good call and in lower levels than you need if you were performing the same day or soon after eating.
 Also, you shouldn’t be eating the same amount on your days off as you are on your days on.
 Forward planning is always essential.

 Turning things in the opposite direction completely is weight loss.
 This is where you really need to be on the ball.
 Instead of fuelling your body to replenish the energy you use from shredding your muscles so that they can rebuild, you need to be maintaining healthy metabolism to burn fat and, more importantly, keep this calorie deficit.
 From your diet without exercise, you should be looking to be eating around 200-300 calories less than your maintenance level per day to keep things going smoothly.

 Usually, you’re all good as long as you’re hitting these calories.
 To make sure you’re doing the best for yourself, eat a lot of vegetables and organic food to reduce negative intake and unnecessary calories that come from processed foods.
 Lowish carbs, a good protein level and healthy fats, and good healthy organic food is the magic combination.
-We will be the first to say though, eating a good cheat meal every once in a while on a rest day, is great for keeping your metabolism running and keeping that leptin hormone level ticking over nicely.
+We will be the first to say, though, eating a good cheat meal every once in a while on a rest day is great for keeping your metabolism running and keeping that leptin hormone level ticking over nicely.